 Subpart F of Regulation Q (the "Market Risk Rule") establishes risk-based capital requirements for Federal Reserve Board-regulated institutions with significant exposure to market risk, provides methods for these institutions to calculate their standardized measure for market risk and establishes public disclosure requirements.
 The Market Risk Rule ("MRR") applies to each banking organization that has gross trading assets and liabilities equal to \$1 billion or more, or gross trading assets and liabilities equal to 10 percent or more of total consolidated assets.
-As of June 30, 2020, M&T reported \$1.43 billion of gross trading assets and liabilities ("GTAL") triggering required MRR disclosures and related risk-weighted asset calculations, largely a direct result of the current and forecasted low interest rate environment.
-M&T expects the GTAL to remain elevated through the remainder of 2020 and beyond, thereby continuing to exceed the \$1 billion MRR reporting threshold.
-More detailed discussion of market risk and other risks associated trading activities are included in Form 10-Q under the heading "Taxable-equivalent Net Interest Income" section of Management's Discussion and Analysis of Financial Condition and Results of Operations and note 9 of Notes to Financial Statements under the heading "Derivative financial instruments."
+As of December 31, 2020, M&T reported \$1.19 billion of gross trading assets and liabilities ("GTAL") triggering required MRR disclosures and related risk-weighted asset calculations, largely a direct result of the current and forecasted low interest rate environment.
+M&T expects the GTAL to remain elevated and continue to exceed the \$1 billion MRR reporting threshold.
+More detailed discussion of market risk and other risks associated trading activities are included in Form 10-K under the heading "Net Interest Income/Lending and Funding Activities" section of Management's Discussion and Analysis of Financial Condition and Results of Operations and note 18 of Notes to Financial Statements under the heading "Derivative financial instruments."

 M&T's GTAL are predominantly composed of commercial customers' interest rate swap agreements, while the remaining portion consists of other Derivatives, assets associated with Deferred Compensation and Supplemental Executive Retirement Plans, and Municipal Securities.
 The increases in M&T's GTAL as compared to previous years are the result of recent volatility in a rapidly changing interest rate environment and are not the result of any fundamental changes in M&T's business model or risk appetite.
 Specifically, the increased balances are largely attributable to increased valuation within interest rate swap agreements due to a decline in interest rates from Federal Reserve related actions and other actions resulting from recent economic conditions related to COVID-19.
 The increase in interest rate swap agreements valuation occurs because of discounting the fixed side of the interest rate swap agreements at a lower rate; therefore, as rates decline the interest rate swap agreements portfolio gains in value.
-For further information on valuation of trading assets and liabilities, refer to Form 10-Q Part II, Item 1A under the heading "Risk Factors" and note 11 of Notes to Financial Statements in Form 10-Q in Part 1, Item 2 under the heading "Fair value measurements."
+For further information on valuation of trading assets and liabilities, refer to Form 10-K Part I, Item 1A under the heading "Risk Factors" and note 20 of Notes to Financial Statements in Form 10-K in Part II, Item 8 under the heading "Fair value measurements."

 As part of M&T's compliance with the MRR, M&T has received written approval from the Board of Governors of the Federal Reserve System ("the Board"), to calculate the measure for general and specific market risk related to the de minimis exposures and gross trading assets and liabilities using alternative techniques that appropriately measure the market risk associated with those exposures.
 This approval remains valid until rescinded in writing by the Board or Board staff.
 As a result, M&T does not model risk through Value at Risk ("VaR") internal models or resulting stress test modeling processes, perform any back testing compared to internal estimates, or provide further detailed quantitative disclosures resulting from VaR measures or appropriate risk classifications for purposes of the MRR.
-As of June 30, 2020, the standardized market-risk weighted assets totaled \$350 million, reflecting general market rate/price risk and specific risk.
+As of December 31, 2020, the standardized market-risk weighted assets totaled \$307 million, reflecting general market rate/price risk and specific risk.